fabioismerim/risk_analysis_portfolio/README.md

 ## Portfolio

-The following stocks were extract from NASDAQ website and can be found in datasets folder (the period range is JAN-2021 to DEZ-2021):
+The following stocks were extract from NASDAQ website and can be found in datasets folder (the period range is 2017/02/07 to 2021/02/07):

 - Amazon (AMZN)
 - Tesla (TSLA)
 - Apple (APPL)
 - Alibaba (BABA)
 - Pro Shares Ultra Pro QQQ (TQQQ)

+Python version: 3.7.11